 Mexican Quinoa Salad start with a bed of cooked and cooled quinoa.
-To it you can add typical Southwestern flavors such as black beans, corn, diced tomatoes, onions, cheese, avocado, or jalepenos.
+To it you can add typical Southwestern flavors such as black beans, corn, diced tomatoes, onions, cheese, avocado, or jalapeños.
 Garnish the salad with a Mexican seasoning blend, olive oil, and a squeeze of lime juice.

-What to serve with Mexican Quinoa Salad
+What to Serve with Mexican Quinoa Salad

 This recipe is great on it’s own or served with your favorite Mexican-inspired entree.
 Here are some of my favorite things to serve with it.

 For more delicious and healthy make-ahead side dishes, check out my Farro Tabbouleh Salad (goes great with grilled chicken) or my Mediterranean-Style Curried Couscous.
 For another salad with black beans, try my Mango Black Bean Salad recipe!